R0uter/TwisterX/README.md

 ##Your Chain data
 Your Twister data is still stored in 'applcation support' directory.
-And TwisterX do NOT include twister chain data,which means you still need wait for update the chain data if this is your first time run the twister on your Mac.
+And TwisterX do NOT include twister chain data,which means you still need wait for update the chain data if It is your first time run the twister on your Mac.

 ###But
 Hope enjoy.